 Step 2: Put the soaked chickpeas in a pressure cooker along with 3 cups of water and salt.

-Step 3: Put on the lid of the pressure cooker and cook on a medium flame till 9-10 whistles of the cooker.
+Step 3: Put on the lid of the pressure cooker and cook on medium heat till 9-10 whistles of the cooker.

 Step 4: Transfer a ladle full of cooked black chickpeas to a grinding jar.
 Make a smooth paste of chickpeas, take it out in a bowl, and keep the paste aside.

-Step 5: In the same grinding jar, put roughly chopped onions, garlic, ginger and make a paste.
-Keep the paste aside.
+Step 5: In the same grinding jar, put roughly chopped onions, garlic, and ginger.
+Make a paste, transfer it to a bowl, and keep it aside.

 Step 6: Make a separate paste of tomatoes and green chilies.
 Keep it aside too.